RezaEskandarii/GoFire/README.md

 The RabbitMQ configuration is optional but recommended for high-write scenarios.
 When enabled:
-- Jobs are temporarily stored in RabbitMQ when database write operations are heavy
-- Jobs are processed in bulk (default 1000 jobs per batch) to optimize database performance
+- Jobs are temporarily stored in RabbitMQ when database write operations are heavy Jobs are temporarily stored in RabbitMQ and later written to the database in bulk (e.g., 1000 per batch) to optimize database performance and reduce write overhead.
 - Helps prevent database overload during high-write periods

 ## Web Dashboard